RaitLeinus/podcast-copilot/README.md

 # 🎙 Podcast Copilot

 A Mac menu bar app that listens to whatever you're playing (Spotify, YouTube, any app) and explains content on voice command.
-Say **"explain that"** and it pauses, explains what you just heard, then resumes.
+Say **"explain"** (optionally followed by a topic like "explain the inflation rate") and it pauses, explains what you just heard, then resumes.

 ## How It Works